 Permit Holder.
-The property owner of the site.
-See Section 36.14.02036.16.020.C.
+The property owner.
+See Section 36.16.020.C.

 Permittee.
 The permit holder or an authorized agent of the permit holder.

 Person.
 Any individual, firm, partnership, corporation, company, association, joint stock association; city, county, state, or district; tribe; and includes any trustee, receiver, assignee, or other similar representative thereof.